solargrammars/solargrammars.github.io/_posts/2017-01-04-color-gates.md

 relationships?

-When we reviewed the results of the experiments on color generation from descriptions using a character level recurrent model, we found quite interesting examples where, as we progressed on the sequences of characters, the generated colors suddenly changed.
+When we reviewed the results of the experiments on color generation from descriptions using a character-level recurrent model, we found quite interesting examples where, as we progressed on the sequences of characters, the generated colors suddenly changed.
 That was the case of descriptions such as `Strawberry lipstick` (or something like that), where the color generation up the character `w` (from strawberry) was giving us a brown-ish color, naturally associated with the word `straw`, which was also present during training.
-Then, suddenly, as the model incorporated the remaining tokens sequentially, `b -> e -> r -> r...` the output color was gradually changing to something more reddish (associated to strawberry).
+Then, suddenly, as the model incorporated the remaining characters sequentially, `b -> e -> r -> r...`, the output color was gradually changing to something more reddish (associated to strawberry).

 This led us to think, how does the grounding of a word or sentence can be understood in terms of the interplay between its words and characters?
-For a given description, is it a specific character pattern that impact the most on the changes at color generation? or what are the common subword structures that command or condition more strongly the color generation?
+For a given description, is it a specific character pattern that impacts the most on the changes at color generation? or what are the common subword structures that command or condition more strongly the color generation?

 In order to answer those questions, we need a way to quantify the contribution of character and word level representations together.
-Lets say we have two ways to obtain a feature vector for each word present in a description.
-The first one: we use a RNN  which learns a character based feature vector from the word, just like we did before.
+Let's say we have two ways to obtain a feature vector for each word present in a color description.
+The first one: we use a RNN  which learns a character-based feature vector from the word, just like we did before.
 The second one:
 we directly query a source of pretrained vectors, such as Word2vec or Glove.
-In this setting, which one contributes then most to minimize the loss, lets say, expressed as the MSE between the generated color and the ground truth?
-What type of combination is the optimal ?
+In this setting, which one contributes then most to minimize the loss, let's say, expressed as the MSE between the generated color and the ground truth?
+What type of combination is the optimal?

 Fortunately, there has been quite interesting research